Best Things to do in Aegina

 3. Explore Aegina's organized beaches

-And because I wouldn’t want you to think I’ve only shown you one spot for swimming – and an unorganized one at that – let’s head over to three more organized beaches so there’s no room for complaints.
-Enjoy a swim until the sun goes down at Sarpa or Kleidi beaches in Perdika.
-You’ll find sunbeds, lounge music, clean waters, and the best dakos (Cretan salad) you’ve ever tasted.
+I don’t want you to think I’ve only shown you one unorganized swimming spot.
+So, let’s check out three more organized beaches where you won’t have any complaints.
+Visit Sarpa or Kleidi beaches in Perdika for a great time.
+You can swim until sunset, relax on sunbeds, enjoy lounge music, and savor the best dakos (Cretan salad) you’ve ever tasted.

 4. Sports and Cocktails at Aeginetissa Beach Bar